edgelesssys/marblerun.sh/content/docs/getting-started/quickstart.md

 marblerun install --simulation
 ```

-In this command, the marblerun install command generates a Kubernetes manifest with all the necessary control plane resources.
+The `marblerun install` command generates a Kubernetes manifest with all the necessary control plane resources.
 The simulation flag tells Marblerun that real SGX hardware might not be present and the SGX-layer should be emulated.

 ## Step 3: Initialize and verify the Coordinator